Inductive Prop are so wrong!

 Bad -> P

-Note that there is no recursive arguments, so there is no recursion allowed.
-There is no need to patch the termination checker in Coq.
+Agda will not fail on this code, but then what to do in the termination checker is really unclear.
 If you're using a termination checker, you want to get rid of impredicativity of Prop

 !
 This eliminates the need of a universe-based irrelevance.